Northeastern University: Athletics

 In 2009, Northeastern eliminated its 74-year-old football program.
 From 1933 to 2009, the Northeastern Huskies football program's all-time record was 290-365-17 (.444), it produced 20 All-Americans and won the 2002 Atlantic 10 Conference championship.
-Citing sparse attendance, numerous losing seasons and the expense to renovate Parsons Field to an acceptable standard, the university's Board of Trustees voted on November 20, 2009, to end the football program.
+Citing sparse attendance, numerous losing seasons and the expense to renovate Parsons Field to an acceptable standard, the university's board of trustees voted on November 20, 2009, to end the football program.
 According to President Joseph Aoun, "Leadership requires that we make these choices.
 This decision allows us to focus on our existing athletic programs."

 In addition to intercollegiate athletics, Northeastern offers 40 club sports, including sailing, judo, rugby, lacrosse, Olympic-Style taekwondo, alpine skiing, squash, cycling, and ultimate Frisbee.
 In 2005 the women's rugby team finished third in the nation in Division II, while in the same year the men's rugby team won the largest annual tournament in the United States.
 Recently, the women's rugby team competed and placed 11th at the Collegiate Rugby Championship.
-The men's lacrosse team began the 2008 season ranked in the Top 10 nationally.
-The men's and women's squash team finished the 2008 season ranked in the Top 20 nationally.
 In the 2008–09 academic year the Northeastern Club Field Hockey and Women's Basketball teams won their respective National Championships.
 From 2007 to 2009, the Northeastern Club Baseball team won three straight New England Club Baseball Association championships.
 The Club Taekwondo team placed 1st overall in Division II for the 2018–19 Season in the Eastern Collegiate Taekwondo Conference.

 On May 25, 2010, the club baseball team defeated Penn State to win the National Club Baseball Association Division II World Series and the national championship.

-Some notable athletes have competed for Northeastern's athletic teams.
-Dan Ross played football at Northeastern long before setting the Super Bowl record for receptions in a game.
-Reggie Lewis still holds the men's basketball career scoring record.
-José Barea played point guard for the Huskies and averaged 21 points, 4.4 rebounds, 8.4 assists per game as a senior.
-Barea was signed by the Dallas Mavericks in 2006.
-Carlos Peña was named Major League Baseball's American League Comeback Player of the Year in 2007 and an AL Gold Glove winner in 2008.
-The U.S. Olympic women's ice hockey teams have included Northeastern alumni Shelley Looney and Chanda Gunn.